Permanent Recruitment Case Study: Growth Manager, Asia Pacific

 The Solution

 Faststream offered a retained and exclusive search, ensuring dedication to the assignment.
-Robert Warner led the search process, working closely with the client’s Head of Growth and HR Director to define a clear brief and build a tailored strategy for success.
+Our consultant led the search process, working closely with the client’s Head of Growth and HR Director to define a clear brief and build a tailored strategy for success.

 Our Recruitment Process: